Patient Empowerment and Patient Rights:

 - Read consumer reviews on AskaPatient.com and keep an open attitude, as everyone’s body chemistry is different; what works for some may not work for all.
 See how the drug has fared for others in your age group or have used it for the same reasons that you are using it.
 You can do this using the ‘advanced search’ feature.

-- Find out when the drug was first approved at Drugs@FDA database .
+- Find out when the drug was first approved at [email protected] database .
 Was it approved recently or has it been around for a long time?

 - Research the drug through a search of the medical literature; you can do this at PubMed or Google Scholar.

-- If you have a pill in your medicine cabinet and don’t know what it is, you can do a visual search or an imprint code search at Drugs.com.
+- If you have a pill in your medicine cabinet and need to identify it, you can do a visual search or an imprint code search at Drugs.com.

 - Look at sites that profile controversial drugs, such as worstpills.org

 - Look at other sites that provide prescription drug information.
 AskaPatient's Drug Resources page describes many of them.

 3-If you and your doctor agree that you should take the drug, read the information provided by the drug manufacturer that is provided with the prescription.
 Take it as prescribed, noticing any side effects or benefits you are experiencing, and how far into the medicine regimen the side effects started to occur.

 4- Share your experience with your doctor, especially if you have negative side effects.
 Is it working?
 Great!
 Report your success to your doctor and at AskaPatient.com

 If side effects are particularly severe, you may be suffering from an “adverse event”.
 Please report these to the FDA using their Medwatch program.